Home/Audit/Website Conversion Audit

 What this audit is

 A scoped website conversion review delivered in 5 business days.
-The audit covers five structural layers: traffic intent vs page intent, offer clarity, trust signal density, path-to-action friction, and tracking accuracy.
+The audit covers traffic intent vs page intent, offer clarity, trust signal density, CTA/form friction, mobile path, follow-up, and tracking accuracy.
 Each layer is checked against your homepage plus three priority pages you choose.

-The deliverable is a 1-page written summary naming the top three findings and the priority fix sequence.
-Optional 15-minute walkthrough call included on request.
-No retainer attached.
-If the work points to a copy fix the in-house team can ship in a week, that is the recommended path.
+The deliverable is a 1-page written summary naming the top three findings, what not to redesign yet, and the priority fix sequence.
+The diagnostic carries no retainer.
+If the work points to a copy, form, tracking, or follow-up fix the in-house team can ship, that is the recommended path.

 Why this keeps recurring